 Recent Milestones & Accolades

-Our Urology Program has been recognized by U.S. News & World Reports as High Performing in Adult Urology in 2018 - 2019.
+Our Urology Program has been recognized by U.S. News & World Reports as High Performing in Kidney Failure in 2022 - 2023 and Adult Urology in 2018 - 2019.
 This recognition means that we have especially skilled physicians and resources that can treat complex cases.
 In the January 2015 issue of DownEast Magazine, 101 physicians who are employed by, or practice at Maine Medical Center, were recognized in the annual 'Maine's Top Docs Survey.
 The MMC Urology Program is excited to share that Dr. Brian Jumper and Dr. Moritz Hansen received the two slots awarded for physicians specializing in Urology.

 The Urology Program is proud to announce that Dr. Matthew Hayn has received a three-year appointment as Maine Medical Center's cancer liaison physician.
 Dr. Hayn is among a national network of more than 1,500 volunteer physicians, who are responsible for providing leadership and direction to establish, maintain and support their facilities’ cancer programs.